EPFL-LGG/TopoLite/docs/source/usage/compilation.rst

 Compilation
 ===========

+- Clone the repository.
-Clone the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should just work automatically.
+- Run CMake to build the project based on CMakefiles or CMake/Visual Studio project files.

 MacOS
 -----